How to Fix the 504 Gateway Timeout Error in WordPress?

 Conclusion

 The 504 Gateway Timeout error in WordPress can be resolved by clearing the browser cache, disabling plugins, and increasing the PHP memory limit.
-By taking these steps, you can ensure a smoother browsing experience for your site visitors.
+These steps can ensure a smoother browsing experience for your site visitors.